pkra/peterkrautzberger.org/_posts/2011/2011-09-07-hindman%e2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-4.md

 - Ramsey theory
 - semigroups
 - Vitaly Bergelson
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '2'
-  dsq_thread_id: '593133178'
-  _cws_is_markdown_gmt: '2013-06-06 12:10:27'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0078/
 ---

 > Well, I hope you didn't miss me while I was on my first summer vacation in three years.
 So let's continue this series.
-If you remember, [part 3](http://boolesrings.org/krautzberger/2011/08/25/hindman%E2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-3/) consisted mainly of the observation that FS-sets have a partial semigroup structure induced by $\mathbb{F}$ as well as me telling you that there's a immediate correspondence between FS-sets and idempotent ultrafilters.
+If you remember, [part 3](/0077/) consisted mainly of the observation that FS-sets have a partial semigroup structure induced by $\mathbb{F}$ as well as me telling you that there's a immediate correspondence between FS-sets and idempotent ultrafilters.

 I'm slowly getting where I wanted to head all along with this series.
 When I write "my most lacking intuitions" in the title, I have my intuitions about central sets in mind.
 They are most lacking, I assure you.
 But with this series I wanted to clear my head a little.
 So let's head down the rabbit hole, no questions asked.